tawasta/hr/hr_timesheet_task_open_only/README.rst

 Timesheet only show open tasks
 ==============================

-Only show open tasks on timesheets
+Only show open tasks on timesheets.

+Overrides the task_id domain in timesheets and timesheet activities.

 Installation
 ============